 n8n recommends that every n8n instance have a dedicated database.
 This helps to prevent dependencies and potential performance degradation.
 If it isn't possible to provide a dedicated database for every n8n instance, n8n recommends making use of Postgres's schema feature.

-For Postgres, MySQL, and MariaDB, the database must already exist on the DB-instance.
+For Postgres, the database must already exist on the DB-instance.
 The database user for the n8n process needs to have full permissions on all tables that they're using or creating. n8n creates and maintains the database schema.

 - SSD storage.

 - In containerized cloud environments, ensure that the volume is persisted and mounted when stopping/starting a container.
 If not, all data is lost.

 tablePrefixconfiguration option.
 It will be deprecated in the near future.

 - Pay attention to the changelog of new versions and consider reverting migrations before downgrading.

 - Set up at least the basic database security and stability mechanisms such as IP allow lists and backups.